mac-comp240/hw7-shell/README.md

 end-of-semester considerations!

 Each task includes a reference to the C function and/or Unix system call that could help you implement that task.
+You can use these to find the man page.
+For example, bring up the man page for `fork(2)` by typing the following in the command line:
+    man 2 fork

 If you get stuck on a particular step, you can try faking it and demonstrating that the rest is working.
+For example, if you aren't able to tokenize user input in step 3, you might hard code a pre-tokenized array to demonstrate your completion of step 4.
 Please clearly indicate any work that you have faked.

 # Tasks